Celebration of Success

 National Indigenous Day – Vancouver

-Every year PLEA recognizes the unique heritage, diverse cultures and outstanding achievements of First Nations, Inuit and Métis peoples in Canada by participating in the National Indigenous Day celebrations at Trout Lake.
+Every year PLEA recognizes the unique heritage, diverse cultures and outstanding achievements of First Nations, Inuit and Métis peoples in Canada by participating in the National Indigenous Day celebrations.
 To be among the first to find out what we are up to this year, email Jen Graham ([email protected]).

 Pride in the Park – Maple Ridge